ariazand/Artifical-Intelligence-Project/README.md

 3. The backend evaluates the applicant’s profile and provides a loan approval prediction.
 4. This setup showcases how AI can provide **real-time**, **accessible predictions** to assist financial decision-making.

+ 🤖 **Example AI Prompt (Front-End Chatbot)**

+OBJECTIVES:
+1. Design a web-based credit approval model that has a front-end interface and a back-end interface.
+The front-end interface should be a website that asks questions which are required for the model to run in addition to bio data which help the bank or financial institution to keep track of the person.
+Other information like address and telephone number could be collected.
 ---

 ## 🔌 [Backend Section](https://jctagbor.github.io/admin_review.html)